ImKairat/configs/README.md

 # Configuration Setup

-This project provides an automated way to install and manage custom configuration files for your development environment.
+This project offers an automated solution for installing and managing custom configuration files for the Linux terminal and the Vim text editor.
 It includes configuration for `.mycfg` and `.vimrc`, and it automates the setup of these files in your home directory.
 Additionally, the setup includes modifying your `.bashrc` to source the `.mycfg` file if it exists.